evdokimovs/flutter-sandbox/README.md

 __All merges to the mainline__ project version (`master` branch) __must have an individual PR (pull request)__ and must be __done only in [fast-forward] manner__.
 This is required to keep mainline history linear, simple and clear.

 To achieve [fast-forward merge][fast-forward], __all branch commits__ (which doesn't exist in mainline) __must be squashed and rebased onto the latest mainline commit__.
 Notable moments are:
-- Before rebase __do not forget to merge your branch with latest mainline branch updates__, otherwise rebase result can broke changes.
+- Before rebase __do not forget to merge your branch with latest mainline branch updates__, otherwise rebase result can break changes.

-__Use `Merge` (or `Merge when pipeline succeeds`) button in GitHub__ for merging, as far as it performs [fast-forward] merges and removes a necessity to wait until CI pipeline is finished.

 #### Squash merging steps